-While in Ubud, Bali I stayed about a 10 minute walk away from the Monkey Forest.
-A dark, green and humid environment that supports (apparently) around 250 monkeys, divided into 2 groups, each with a dominant male.
+While in Ubud, Bali I stayed about a ten minute walk away from the Monkey Forest.
+It's a dark, green and humid environment that supports around 250 monkeys, divided into two groups, each with a dominant male.

 Apparently the big guy's position rarely lasts longer than a year by which time the constant challengers by younger males will inevitably wear him down.
 So, to all you young folks out there, enjoy the spoils while you can.
 The clocks ticking!

-This particular monkey was showing the signs of a hard life.
-Close inspection will show a damaged eye and a single canine.
+The monkey at the top of this post was showing the signs of a hard life.
+Close inspection of the image will show a damaged eye and a single canine.
 His movements also appeared less nimble than many of his compatriots.

-I spotted our friend moving in my direction and waited for him to work his way up to a position in the frame that would naturally draw attention towards him.
+In the image directly above I remember spotting our friend moving in my direction up the wall of a temple in the Monkey Forest.
+I chose an interesting part of the wall as the background and waited for the monkey to work its way up to a position in the frame that would naturally draw attention towards him.
 It was then just a matter of holding my patience until he turned back towards the camera.

 This simple approach is sometimes used by street photographers who find an interesting location and compose their image around that space.
 Next they wait until an interesting subject or subjects enter the frame before tripping their camera's shutter at, ideally, the Decisive Moment.